lukix29/LixChat/Readme.md

+# This Project has been discontinued please use the Web-Version at https://lixmod.tk/lixchat

-# LixChat - The Better Twitch Client
+## LixChat - The Better Twitch Client

 _Please help by reporting bugs, pull-requests or feature requests!_